RAAP—056

 RĂNG NHUỘM ĐEN

-Tooth blackening, known in Vietnamese as răng nhuộm đen, was once widespread across Vietnam and practiced by various ethnic groups, including lowland Kinh communities and many highland minorities.
-Using plant-based dyes — often mixtures derived from natural tannins and iron-rich substances — individuals stained their teeth a deep black.
+Tooth blackening, known in Vietnamese as răng nhuộm đen, was once common across Vietnam and practiced by many communities, including lowland Kinh and numerous highland ethnic groups.
+Using plant-based preparations, often combining tannin-rich leaves or bark with iron-containing or mineral additives, people stained their teeth to a glossy black.

-The practice signified adulthood, self-discipline, and beauty, and in some regions was associated with proper femininity and social respectability.
-Blackened teeth could also mark the transition from youth to marriageability.
-Beyond aesthetics, it was widely believed that the lacquer-like coating helped protect against decay and preserved the teeth.
-In some cultural interpretations, darkened teeth also distinguished humans from spirits or animals.
+The practice signified adulthood, self-discipline, and beauty, and in many regions it was closely tied to ideals of proper femininity and social respectability, marking the transition from youth to marriageability.
+Beyond aesthetics, the lacquer-like coating was widely believed to protect against decay and strengthen the teeth.
+In some interpretations, darkened teeth also distinguished humans from spirits or animals.

-Although tooth blackening has largely faded with the spread of Western dental norms and beauty standards in the 20th century, it remains an important record of Vietnamese social history, ideas of beauty, and rites of maturation.
+Although răng nhuộm đen has largely disappeared under the influence of Western dental norms and changing beauty standards in the twentieth century, it remains a key reference point in Vietnamese social history, revealing past notions of refinement, maturity, and the cultivated body.

 © 2025 — Residual Archive of the Arcane and Profound (RAAP) All Rights Reserved